Tableflow

 Tableflow is current available as an Early Access (EA) feature.
 Please contact us if you'd like to register to be included in the Early Access program.

 Tableflow is available as Bring-Your-Own-Cloud (BYOC) where the compute and storage live inside your cloud account inside your VPC.
-The raw data for your table is only ever stored inside your object storage bucket and never leaves your VPC during the table ingestion and maintenence process.
+The raw data for your table is only ever stored inside your object storage bucket and never leaves your VPC during the table ingestion and maintenance process.
 Tableflow maintains a metadata store inside WarpStream Cloud as the Iceberg metadata layer that is periodically synced into your object storage bucket.

 Getting Started